Instituting MTSS Leadership in MTSS

 • Keep the plan at the forefront of your interactions with your team.

-• Honestly knowing where your team really is in the process can make or break any plan -- so, check in with the team often.
+• Knowing where your team is in the process can make or break any plan — so check in with the team often.

 But, What Prevents Us From Building Capacity?